woodj22/ADAccountManager/README.md

 `ADAccountManager --account_name=woodj22 unlock_account`
 will unlock an account.

+`ADAccountManager --account_name=woodj22 change_password 'newP@ssword'`
+Will set a new password for that user.

 For any help just run `ADAccountManager` and it will return a list of all the commands, options and arguments.

+### Contribution

+I would be happy for anyone to contribute or suggest any tweaks that should be done.
+You can contact me via email at joe.wood@bbc.co.uk or use github to create an issue.

+If you would like more functionalities to be added just let me know and i can add them.